 NASS would like to thank all the rheumatologists, physiotherapists and other health professionals who helped to develop our NASS guides.
 We would also like to thank all the NASS members who commented on the text and design.
-Particular thanks for their work on this guide are due to Emily Clarke, Specialist Physiotherapist in Axial Spondyloarthritis.
+Particular thanks for their work on this guide are due to Emily Clarke, Specialist Physiotherapist in Axial Spondyloarthritis, Royal National Hospital for Rheumatic Diseases, Bath.